 - Establishing Jurisdiction: Jurisdiction refers to the court’s power to call the parties into court and, more importantly, the court’s power to issue a binding decision against those parties.
 Jurisdictional rules are complex, especially when it comes to children and families that live in different states.
 Always speak with an attorney about how these jurisdictional rules might affect your case (e.g., determining the county or state in which to file your custody action).

-- Filing: Child custody petitions are usually filed in the context of (i) divorce, (ii) separation, (iii) legitimation, or (iv) a modification of an existing custody order.
+- Filing for custody in GA: Child custody petitions are usually filed in the context of (i) divorce, (ii) separation, (iii) legitimation, or (iv) a modification of an existing custody order.
 In other words, when you file for divorce or legitimation, you will usually provide additional information about the child custody arrangement you are seeking.
-Under Georgia law, you must submit a “parenting plan” with your proposal for child custody.
+Under child custody laws in Georgia, you must submit a “parenting plan” with your proposal for child custody.
 If both parents agree on the proposed parenting plan, then additional trials and hearing may not be required.

-- First Appearance: Within 1-2 months after filing, you will usually be notified of the first non-emergency hearing.
+- Temporary Hearing: Depending upon what county your case is in, within the first 90-days after filing, you may be notified of the first non-emergency hearing.
 In this meeting, the parties (accompanied by counsel) will meet with the judge to determine preliminary issues in the case.
-During the first appearance, the judge may appoint a guardian ad litem to assist throughout the case.
+During the Temporary Hearing, the judge may appoint a guardian ad litem to assist throughout the case.

 - Mediation: Today, many judges require parties to attend mediation.
 Mediation has become an effective way to reduce the cost and increase the efficiency of child custody disputes.
 If ordered by the court, you may be required to attend mediation with the other party in an effort to resolve differences and seek agreement on key points in the child custody case.
 If the parties cannot agree on issues even after mediation, the case may proceed to subsequent steps.

-- Status Conferences: Throughout the case, parties (or their attorneys) are asked to meet with the court to provide a status update on the child custody case.
-In these status conferences, parties may meet with the judge, a judicial officer, or a staff attorney from the court.
+- Status Conferences: Throughout the case, parties (or their attorneys) may be asked to meet with the court to provide a status update on the child custody case.
+In these status conferences, parties and counsels may meet with the judge, a judicial officer, or a staff attorney from the court.
 Status conferences are often scheduled every 30-60 days, though county scheduling rules may vary.
 During status conferences, parties exchange information and provide the court with detailed information about the case.

 - Discovery: Discover refers to the process of collecting evidence, testimony, and other information related to the child custody case.
 During the discovery phase, parties may request production of documents, emails, text messages, photographs, videos, school records, medical records, financial records, and other information that may assist the court in determining child custody.
 Upon request, you may also be required to sit for a deposition, where you will have to answer questions under oath.